gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## lookup

-This function provides a safe way to read a value at a particular index from an array
+This function provides a safe way to read a value at a particular index from a `ReadonlyArray`

 **Signature**